verlorenes/me/README.md

 <h2 align="left">Hi 👋!
-My name is Verlorenes and I'm a lil silly dev, from Russia</h2>
+My name is REDACTED and I'm a lil silly dev, from Russia</h2>

 ###